We’ve been getting asked by customers and prospects about various telehealth solutions and whether they can use them in a HIPAA compliant manner.

 The business associate agreement is a key component to HIPAA compliance between a covered entity and a business associate.

-As we noted earlier, VSee is willing to sign a BAA with its customers for Spruce Health Care Messenger.
+As we noted earlier, Spruce Health is willing to sign a BAA with its customers for Spruce Health Care Messenger.

-In addition, VSee is considered by HHS as a telehealth solution that can be used in a non-public facing manner.
-While the HHS Notification of Enforcement Discretion is not indefinite, it would allow healthcare entities to use VSee and not be liable for HIPAA fines even if VSee did not offer a BAA to their customers.
+In addition, Spruce Health Care Messenger is considered by HHS as a telehealth solution that can be used in a non-public facing manner.
+While the HHS Notification of Enforcement Discretion is not indefinite, it would allow healthcare entities to use Spruce Health Care Messenger and not be liable for HIPAA fines even if they did not offer a BAA to their customers.